-See Eat and Do Savannah GA
+See Eat and Do Savannah GA with Families

 We departed Asheville, North Carolina just after lunch and headed to Savannah, Georgia.
 It was a 5 1/2 hour drive.
 We would be doing Savannah in one day with kids – actually 2 nights and 1 day.
 We did some light planning and were excited.
 Read our story to inspire your family travels to see, eat and do Savannah, GA, before we headed to Ponte Vedra Beach, FL, the last leg of the trip.